hydrogeologger/hydrogeologger.github.io/_posts/2018-11-14-sftp-uqgec-port-record.md

 ```bash
    ssh pi@localhost -p 1992
 ```
-Telstra 3g usb modem is used to provide internet
+Telstra 3G USB modem is used to provide Internet
-Pi zero is working as wifi router to provide internet for photon weather station
+Pi zero is working as wifi router to provide Internet for photon weather station

-### hydrogeologger (the pi 3 B+ sitting on chenming's desk)
+### Hydrogeologger (the pi 3 B+ sitting on Chenming's desk)
 ```bash
    ssh pi@localhost -p 1993
 ```